 Goldman Sachs ventured into the US online banking space two years back, with its launch of Marcus.

-Also, Barclays intends to establish a full online bank in the US by 2019.
+Also, Barclays intends to establish a fully online bank in the US by 2019.

 Other regional banking institutions like Capital One have come up with online spin-offs.

-On the other hand, pure online banks like Ally are currently trying to challenge traditional banks, whereas fintechs such as Robinhood, a share trading platform are looking forward to offering banking services.
+On the other hand, pure online banks like Ally are currently trying to challenge traditional banks, whereas fintech such as Robinhood, a share trading platform are looking forward to offering banking services.